JoepTrp/AI-House-2025-Hackaton-MacrosAI/README.md

 The agent should be equipped with more tools to infer user preferences
 - Periodically, the agent should check the stored context vectors for the user and notify based on threshold values.
 - These could be temporal (the user typically orders takeout on Fridays => prompt the user with a notification on Friday) or simply based on common behavior at different points in the app (if the user adds certain items to the grocery list frequently, automatically suggest them)
-- If usage activity dips, provide incentives via notifications (include a scan for sales by different food provi
+- If usage activity dips, provide incentives via notifications (include a scan for sales by different food providers
+### Front end
+The front end was tested on iOS simulator with xcode and it was tested with expo.
+It can be run using command: npm run ios or npm run android (we did not manage to test is for android).
+There is also a possibility to download the Expo Go app and run in the terminal npx expo  --tunnel.
+Then if two devices are connected to the same wifi the mobile app should be visible inside Expo Go App.
+Alternatively, the user can scan the QR code presented by the terminal.